Fayetteville, Georgia: Government

 The city has a mayor-council form of elected government.
 Five council members are elected at-large, in non-partisan post, and the mayor is elected at-large in a non-partisan race.

 In 2015 Ed Johnson was elected mayor, the first African American to serve in the position.
 The retired US Naval Commander and pastor of Fayette County's oldest black church is described as a consensus builder.
 In 2011 Johnson was elected as the first black member of the city council after having served three terms as president of the local chapter of the NAACP.

 Johnson was re-elected in 2019.

 Education

-The city is served by the Fayette County Board of Education.
+The city is served by the Fayette County School System.

 In 2016, a soundstage at Pinewood Studios was open for educational use by the Georgia Film Academy.
 In late 2020, the Georgia Film Academy partnered with Trilith and the University of Georgia to launch its Master of Fine Arts film program; students would work and live in Trilith during their second year.
 Trilith also has a small K-12 school called the Forest School.

 Georgia Military College has a campus in Fayetteville.